 FLOTUS to visit University of Minnesota

 MINNEAPOLIS, Minn.
-(KEYC) - First Lady Jill Biden is making a visit to the North Star State this week.
+(KEYC) - First Lady Jill Biden will be landing in Minneapolis shortly.

-She’ll be joined by Health and Human Services Secretary Xavier Becerra on Wednesday for a private visit at the University of Minnesota in Minneapolis.
+The first lady will be joined by Health and Human Services Secretary Xavier Becerra today as they meet local leaders for a private visit at the University of Minnesota.

 According to the Office of the First Lady, Dr. Biden will highlight what the administration calls “investments” in child care.

-Minnesota Gov. Tim Walz and Lt.
-Gov. Peggy Flanagan will meet the two and host a listening session at the U of M around 1 p.m.
+State and local leaders, including Gov. Tim Walz and Minnesota First Lady Gwen Walz, will meet the two and host a listening session at the U of M around 1 p.m.

+We have a reporter covering the First Lady’s visit and will have the full story tonight on KEYC News Now.

 Copyright 2022 KEYC.
 All rights reserved.